archf/ansible-accounts/docs/usage.md

 **SSH keys management**

-Private ssh keys are **only managed on workstations**.
+Private ssh keys are **only managed on specified hosts**.
 Agent-fowarding should be considered when using a `jumphost` or hopping through a bastion host.
 To make things manageable and flexible, following logic is used to allow a user to have have multiple ssh keys.